ThibaudS-web/P6_API_so-pekocko/README.md

 ## Add your mongoDB connection and TOKEN

-Create a file .env in the root project
+Create a file .env in the root project.
 In this file, you need to add a variable for your connection at MongoDB
 ```
 ADMINFULL=mongodb+srv://<user>:<password>@cluster0.ffla6.mongodb.net/OPC-project_6?retryWrites=true&w=majority
 ```